 When a suspension for more than five days is warranted, reasonable notice shall be given to the student and the student's parents of their right to a fair hearing.
-At the hearing the student shall have the right to be represented by counsel, the right to question witnesses against him or her and the right to present witnesses and other evidence on his or her behalf.
+At the hearing the student shall have the right to be represented by counsel, the right to question witnesses against him or her and the right to present witnesses and other evidence on his or her behalf at their own expense.